swr06/GLGame/README.md

 - Gmail   : ``samuelrasquinha@gmail.com``
 - Instagram : Samuel Rasquinha

+# Using it

+A wiki has been written for GLGame.
+Please refer to the demos and the ``Wiki`` tab in the repo page.

 # License

 This project is licensed under the highly permissive MIT License.
 Read the LICENSE file for more info.